Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 # - DEBUG_CAN_BUFFER_FILLING for RS232 output of MAX amount of buffered CAN messages
 #   ( important to decide on amount of items in the BIOS/OS CAN receive buffer )
 # - DEBUG_HEAP_USEAGE for RS232 output of amount of bytes which are needed of one
-#   item in the different types of dynamic lists: IsoAgLib::MsgObj_c , IsoAgLib::FilterBox_c , IsoAgLib::IsoItem_c , IsoAgLib::DinItem_c ,
+#   item in the different types of dynamic lists: MsgObj_c , FilterBox_c , IsoItem_c , DinItem_c ,
-#   IsoAgLib::MeasureSubprog_c , IsoAgLib::SetpointRegister_c ;
+#   MeasureSubprog_c , SetpointRegister ;
 #   additionally print calculated amount of HEAP memory which is used by the several types of
 #   dynamic lists ( output on each list change )
 # PRJ_DEFINES=""